The Course will start at 3 pm – Singapore local time (GMT+8)

-Application for the virtual course will close on 28 October 2020
+Application for the online course will close on 22 September 2021

 Who can apply?

-While this online course is primarily aimed at experienced oncologists resident in Asia, application is open to all ESMO members.
+While this course is primarily aimed at oncologists resident in Asia, application is open to all ESMO members.

 To apply, ESMO membership is mandatory.
 If you are not an ESMO member, or need to renew your membership, please visit the ESMO membership pages.